The audio of this program is no longer available.

-During COVID-19, CapRadio is exploring new ways to share and celebrate music made in our region, which is why we’ve partnered with the Stockton Symphony to produce two one-hour shows featuring recorded performances from the 2019-2020 season.
-If you missed our May 22 show, listen back here until June 20.
+During COVID-19, CapRadio is exploring new ways to share and celebrate music made in our region, which is why we’ve partnered with the Stockton Symphony to produce two one-hour concert specials featuring recorded performances from the 2019-2020 season.
+Go here for details about our May 22 show featuring works by Beethoven and Brubeck.

 Gran fanfarria by Giancarlo Castro

 Venezuelan born composer Giancarlo Castro came through the famed El Sistema program and played trumpet in the Simón Bolívar Youth Orchestra.
 His exuberant Gran fanfarria (Grand Fanfare) was originally composed for brass ensemble in 2004.
 The work proved so popular Castro rescored it for symphonic band, then brass band and finally for orchestra in 2016.

 Many pieces by Suppé have been used in animated cartoons of the years, but no work is as closely associated with heroes galloping to the rescue than his overture to Light Cavalry.
 To hear the Stockton Symphony perform this popular gem is pure joy.